 Many people have heard about it, but they may wonder, “what is trauma?”
-Willow Place for Women includes trauma education programs to provide information on the effects of trauma as they relate to addiction.
+Willow Place for Women includes trauma education programs.
+We do so in order to provide information on the effects of trauma as they relate to addiction.
 Additionally, trauma education addresses the effects of addiction as they relate to trauma.
 With knowledge of how trauma and addiction correlate, our clients leave treatment with a higher possibility of success in recovery.
 Women who understand how their addiction and traumatic experience play off one another through our trauma education programs are able to identify more clearly how to manage the symptoms of both trauma and addiction once treatment ends.

 Types of Trauma:

-Women that are affected by trauma have flashbacks of the traumatic experience, feel shame and guilt, and find it hard to perform daily tasks because of the weight that trauma brings.
-Those struggling with the effects of trauma experience anxiety, paranoia, depression, and can even develop Post Traumatic Stress Disorder, a type of mood disorder, if the symptoms of their trauma last longer than 3 months.
-If trauma is left untreated it can be the result of damaging physical illness caused by long-term depression and high levels of stress.
+Women that are affected by trauma have flashbacks of the traumatic experience.
+They may also feel shame and guilt.
+And/or, find it hard to perform daily tasks because of the weight that trauma brings.
+Those struggling with the effects of trauma experience anxiety, paranoia, and depression.
+And, can even develop Post Traumatic Stress Disorder, a type of mood disorder.
+If the symptoms of their trauma last longer than 3 months, women are at risk for this condition.
+If trauma is left untreated, it can also be the result of damaging physical illness caused by high levels of stress.
 Additional to the health effects, struggling with trauma is tiresome and frustrating.
 The Willow Place for Women understands that traumatic experiences are especially hard to deal with, and even more challenging when paired with a drug or alcohol addiction.

 Studies show that addicts who suffer from trauma-related symptoms have a higher possibility of relapse after treatment.
 Informing our clients on the causes, effects, and healing of trauma and addiction gives them the knowledge they need to prevent unwanted behaviors and emotions in the future.
 Furthermore, education on the relationships between trauma and addiction prepare the women in our program for trauma counseling that can help them handle the stresses of trauma that may lead to relapse in the future.

-Trauma education programs help addicted individuals take their lives back from trauma by providing them with the knowledge and tools they need to confront the causes of their symptoms.
+Trauma education programs help addicted individuals take their lives back from trauma.
+This is because they provide them with the knowledge and tools they need to confront the causes of their symptoms.
 We know that our patients struggling with trauma and addiction are resilient, strong survivors of their past.
-We aim to merely enhance these characteristics through information that can help keep our patients from relapsing outside of treatment and develop a life of well-being and contentedness.
+We aim to merely enhance these characteristics through information that can help keep our patients from relapsing outside of treatment.
+And develop a life of well-being and contentedness.
 The atmosphere of respect, compassion, and empathy at The Willow Place for Women is a vital part of our trauma education programs to help our patients focus on healing, learning, and developing coping skills important for long-term recovery success.

-Upon enrolling into treatment, each woman at The Willow Place for Women is evaluated in depth both clinically and psychologically.
+Upon enrolling into treatment, each woman at The Willow Place for Women receives in-depth evaluation both clinically and psychologically.
 Our team of highly trained psychologists provides a mental evaluation that explores the history of trauma in each patient.
-Our specialists understand the relationship between trauma and addiction and are trained in how to recognize and treat both ailments concurrently.
+Our specialists understand the relationship between trauma and addiction.
+And are trained in how to recognize and treat both ailments concurrently.
 Along with trauma education, patients who have been affected by traumatic experiences are invited to take part in the trauma therapy, which aims to help women heal from their trauma and identify underlying causes of their addiction based on cognitive behavioral approaches, individual, and group therapy.

 Informational Trauma Education Programs Include: